Swanwick, Derbyshire: History

-The name Swanwick is derived from the Old English "Swana" meaning herdsmen, and "wic" meaning a group of buildings.
+The name Swanwick is derived from the Old English Swana, meaning "herdsmen", and wic, meaning a group of buildings.
 The settlement is thought to have begun in the vicinity of the farm above The Hayes (meaning "enclosure"), on which a number of ancient footpath routes converge.
 It is first mentioned in 1304 in Sir Thomas Chaworth's grants to Beauchief Abbey.
 Sir Thomas was the Lord of the Manor of Alfreton, which encompassed Swanwick.
 The area was exploited for coal from early times, first with small pits in the locality known as The Delves (meaning 'diggings') and later with a major colliery in the north of the parish, which closed in the 1960s.

 Several families figure highly in Swanwick's long history.
 The Turners, beginning with George Turner in 1620, owned the local mineral rights and became coal magnates, until the death of Charles Turner in 1736.
-John Turner built Swanwick Hall around 1690.
+John Turner built Swanwick Old Hall around 1690 (demolished by 1812).
 Elizabeth Turner had a school built in 1740 to provide education for 20 children from poor families.
 The school house is now a private residence.
 The other most significant family was the Woods, who occupied the original Swanwick Hall ('The Old Hall') in what is known as Wood's Yard.
-It was a substantial yeoman's residence of 1678, as evidenced by a datestone high up on the dormer gables, along Derbyshire County Council having bought it two years earlier after the death of Hugo Wood.
+It was a substantial yeoman's residence of 1678, as evidenced by a datestone high up on the dormer gables, along with the crest adopted by the Wood family.

+Swanwick Hall, was built from 1771–72 by Derbyshire architect Joseph Pickford Of Derby, for Hugh Wood, a wealthy mineral rights owner and landowner in Swanwick after the Turner family left.
+It originally was a three-storey, five-bay red-brick house with limited stone dressings built south-east of the Swanwick.
+The house was extended in 1812, two years before Hugh's death, and in 1891 by Christopher Wood J.P.
+It was then sold for £10,376 to Derbyshire County Council in 1920 when it would then become a grammar school.

 Swanwick Hayes – now the Hayes Conference Centre – was constructed in the 1850s as the home of Mr Fitzherbert Wright.
 In the early 1900s, it was converted into a conference centre, and operates as such to this day.
 The Hayes gained notoriety during World War II, when it served as a prisoner of war camp for both German and Italian prisoners.
 Franz von Werra, a Luftwaffe officer, escaped from here; he was recaptured at nearby RAF Hucknall, while trying to steal an aircraft.
 A film entitled The One That Got Away, and starring Hardy Krüger, was made of his exploits.